 Approximately two-thirds of hospitals in the US outsource the staffing of their EDs to physician management firms that hire and manage physicians, manage ED operations, and take care of billing (Deutsche Bank 2013).
-We analyze the behavior of the two largest ED outsourcing firms in the US: TeamHealth and EmCare.
-We find that the firms employ very different out-of-network strategies.
-However, we ultimately observe that both firms profit from the fact that out-of-network physicians working in in-network hospitals cannot be avoided by patients.
-The differences in how EmCare and TeamHealth use out-of-network billing to raise revenue are interesting in their own right.
-In addition, they offer insight into the economics of bargaining between physicians and insurers.
+We analyze the behavior of the two largest ED outsourcing firms in the US - TeamHealth and EmCare - to understand how each for-profit firm uses the strong outside option ED physicians possess to influence their negotiations with insurers.
+We find that both firms use the power of their outside option to raise revenues when they take over new contracts with hospitals, albeit in very different ways.
+When EmCare enters into a new contract to manage a hospital's ED services, they immediately exit networks, bill as out-of-network providers, and seek to collect their charges (which they also raise by 96 percent relative to the charges billed by the prior physician group in that hospital).
+By contrast, when TeamHealth receives a new hospital contract, physicians working for the firm go out-of-network for several months and then rejoin networks while using the now credible threat of out-of-network status to secure higher in-network payments.
+As we discuss, differences in how the two firms use out-of-network billing to raise revenue are interesting in their own right.
+In addition, their respective strategies offer insight into the economics of bargaining between physicians and insurers.